phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: v6IncZDotf
 .. autofunction:: v6IncZf

+.. rubric:: Multiply field values with a scalar

 Use these functions to multiply a component of a ``V6`` vector with a scalar.
 These take a ``V6`` instance as the first argument and a scalar as the second argument.
 These return a new ``V6`` instance.